darylmatt/spm_g4t4/README.md

 9. **[Secondary]** As a staff member, I can view my skills profile, so that I can conveniently get an overview of my current abilities at a glance.
 10. **[Secondary]** As a staff member, I can cancel my application for an open role, so that I can withdraw my application in the case that I am no longer interested or I have already gotten another position.

+## Required Software On Your Machine
+1. VSCode (or text-editor of your choice)
+2. Python Version 3.11

 ## Executing the program
 1. Download the zip from this git repository https://github.com/darylmatt/spm_g4t4
-2. Unzip the folder and open the package in a text-editor of your choice (eg. VSCode)
+2. Unzip the folder and open the package in VSCode
-3. Ensure that Python and Pylance extensions are installed on your VSCode, and version 3.11 of Python is installed on your machine
+3. Ensure that Python and Pylance extensions are installed on your VSCode
 4. Navigate to flask_webapp folder and paste the provided .env file
 5. Install the corresponding dependencies in the terminal by calling the following commands
    i. ```pip install Flask```